48 hours in Brighton UK | Quirky things to do

 Dinner at Dead Wax Social

-DJs spin vinyl at Dead Wax Social, a trendy dive bar that is known for craft beer, pizza and vinyl beats.
+DJs spin vinyl at Dead Wax Social, a trendy dive bar known for craft beer, pizza and vinyl beats.

 This Bond Street Bar is a tribute to Brighton’s famed record shop and music industry.